-During fiscal 2022, the Board approved grants of 5,794 cash-settled performance-based restricted stock tracking units ("RSTUs") and 3,096 cash-settled service-based RSTUs for more junior level employees.
+During fiscal 2023, the Board approved grants of 11,945 cash-settled performance-based restricted stock tracking units ("RSTUs") and 6,490 cash-settled service-based RSTUs for more junior level employees.
 Each performance-based RSTU entitles the recipient to receive a payment in cash equal to the fair market value of a share of the Company's common stock as of the payment date if applicable performance and cultural conditions are met and the recipient remains continuously employed with the Company until the units vest.
 The service-based RSTUs entitle the recipients to receive a payment in cash equal to the fair market value of a share of our common stock as of the payment date if they remain continuously employed with the Company until the units vest.
 All of the RSTUs cliff-vest three years from the grant date.
 The fair value of each cash-settled RSTU award is remeasured at the end of each reporting period and the liability is adjusted, and related expense recorded, based on the new fair value.
-The expense recongnized in fiscal 2022, 2021, and 2020, and the liability as of April 30, 2022 and 2021, related to RSTUs is not significant.
+The expense recognized in fiscal years 2023, 2022, and 2021, and the liability as of April 30, 2023 and 2022, related to RSTUs is not significant.